Trade foreign exchange with Pepperstone and earn up to 75,000 bonus Qantas Points in December 2017!*

 If you currently own digital currency and wish to change to a different cryptocurrency please consider Changelly cryptocurrency exchange which has one of the most favourable rates.

 Pepperstone is proud to announce their first addition of cryptocurrency to their offerings.
 From July 2017 Bitcoin can now be traded at Pepperstone Forex broker.
-Pepperstone Bitcoin trading is offered as a leveraged instrument against the US dollar (code “BTC/USD” in Pepperstone’s trading platforms).
+Pepperstone Bitcoin trading is offered as an instrument against the US dollar (code “BTC/USD” in Pepperstone’s trading platforms).

 Cryptocurrency is often referred to as the money of the future and it’s global popularity is certainly being displayed in the current BTC USD price chart, however please remember that past performance does not guarantee the future performance of any financial instrument, Bitcoin included!